section-engineering-education/engineering-education/articles/build-an-outlook-clone-using-react-hooks/index.md

 These are the same state variables as earlier.
 Declaring state variables as and when required is a powerful feature.
 It enables modularity and makes the codebase easier to read.

-Initially, on componentDidMount, the first useEffect is called, where we fetch the list.
+Initially, on `componentDidMount`, the first `useEffect` is called, where we fetch the list.
 Initially, the id is set to an empty string.
 When there is a change in id, we will make an API call to the localhost to fetch the body.
 The body state is set. getId is the call-back function that is passed as a prop to Email component and we set the id.

 Earlier, we had to send a call-back function to modify the readlist.
-In this case, we can directly send the useState list.
-We send readlist and setReadList as props to *Email.js*.
-In *Email.js*, we setReadList on an onClick event.
+In this case, we can directly send the `useState` list.
+We send `readlist` and `setReadList` as props to *Email.js*.
+In *Email.js*, we `setReadList` on an `onClick` event.

-We have also used createContext.
-We declare a global const EmailContext.
+We have also used `createContext`.
+We declare a global const `EmailContext`.
 This is wrapped around the child component.
 We send the emails as the value to be received at the child component.
-In the child component, we use the hook useContext to receive the prop email.
+In the child component, we use the hook `useContext` to receive the prop email.

 ### Styled-components
 Styled-components is by far the easiest library to use for styling.
 There are various alternatives like inline styling and tachyons.
 But styled-components enables us to use our CSS knowledge.
 Let's say we want to style a button element.
 The inline styling would be